 When Elohim (God) presented Himself to man, He appeared to Moses at the burning bush recorded in Exodus 3.
 Moses asked His name, in which He responded, “I AM who I Am.”
 That makes it a circular meaning of existence meaning He IS, the self-existing One, always in the present form.
 It makes it circular to mean that He is self-existing.
 He is the “I AM” who Exists, indefinitely, distinguishing Himself from just any god or deity.
 He is THE God.

 YHWH and the Tetragrammaton

 Some have asked what YHWH means.
 “YHWH” is the English transliterated letters of the Hebrew from the Hebrew language ancient Paleo-Hebrew YHWH (called the tetragrammaton).
 In Hebrew it comes from the root haYah and ehyeh meaning I Am who Is or who exists.

 It refers to the proper name of The Almighty Father in heaven when asked by Moses whom he shall say sent him (Exodus 3:14).

 [Exo 3:14 KJV] 14 And God said unto Moses, I AM THAT I AM (YAH): and he said, Thus shalt thou say unto the children of Israel, I AM (YAH) hath sent me unto you.

 Not to make it a condemning case, but to distinguish Him from other generic Gods that differentiate Him from other gods also called “God.”
-Therefore it is used to differentiate from the generic names by using the proper name “Yahweh,” as best as we can pronounce it.
+Therefore it is used to differentiate from the generic names by using the proper name “Yahweh,” as best as we can pronounce and understand it.

 This gives us an indication of His proper name as being “I Am who Is.”
 In other words, He Exists, no past or future, but present perfect.